n8ebel/Slides/conferences/androidsummit18/fun()_talk_exploring_kotiln_functions.md

 ## Easy to Get Started

-^ getting started with Kotlin functions is easy
+^ multiple ways to get started

+^ Simple to start, but much to learn

 - Can use the IDE conversion tool
 - Can try online (https://try.kotlinlang.org)
 - Easy to transfer existing knowledge

-^ but much more to discover
 ___

 # [fit] From Java to Kotlin